8 Great Benefits of Sapota or Chikoo

 Chikoo (Sapota) can be consumed in moderation during pregnancy.
 It provides essential nutrients, such as vitamin C and fibre, which can be beneficial for pregnant women.
 However, pregnant women should consult their healthcare provider for personalized dietary recommendations.

 While allergies to chikoo are rare, some individuals may be allergic to chikoo (Sapota) proteins or experience cross-reactivity with latex due to chikoo belonging to the latex family.
-Individuals with known allergies to chikoo or latex should avoid consuming it to prevent allergic reactions.
+Individuals with known allergies to chikoo or latex should make sure to consult with a doctor before consuming it.

 Choose ripe chikoo (Sapota) with a slightly soft texture and a sweet aroma.
 Avoid fruits with bruises or blemishes.
 To store, keep ripe chikoo at room temperature until they fully ripen.
 Once ripe, store them in the refrigerator to extend their shelf life.